How to waste less food in the kitchen

-Even though our country faces its fair share of drought and hunger, South Africans waste a lot of food.
-In fact, a third of all food in South Africa is never consumed and ends up at dumps, affected both our economy and environment.
+Our country faces its fair share of drought and hunger.
+But this doesn’t stop South Africans from wasting a lot of food.
+In fact, a third of all food in South Africa is never consumed.
+It ends up at dumps, affected both our economy and environment.

 Do you find yourself throwing out leftovers, old fruits and vegetables and uneaten dessert?
 Food prices have increased dramatically over the last few years.
-However, even though we spend so much on food, most of us waste it.
-With 10 million tonnes of food going to waste every year in the country, we need to do our part to reduce waste.
+Even though we spend so much on food, most of us waste it.
+With 10 million tonnes of food going to waste every year, we need to do our part to reduce waste.
 Here are a few tips to help you waste less food in the kitchen.

 How much food do you really need?
 While you may want to buy in bulk to save money, if the food you buy perishes quickly, you may end up buying too much and wasting it.
 Rather evaluate how much food you and your family need and buy accordingly.
 Buy your fresh food daily or weekly to prevent it from expiring or rotting.